SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical1.rst

 This will create for each of the available *.bam files a short read summary in the step1/output/stats directory.
 Now check those files, what do you see?
 Also have a look at the header of the *.bam files, what can you observe?

-**3.** Have a look at the *.bam files using the IGV
+**3.** Have a look at the data files using the IGV

-Just open the IGV, then via ``File->Load from File`` open your *.bam file of choice and the corresponding *.wig file.
+Just open the IGV, then via ``File->Load from File`` open your *.bam file of choice and the corresponding *.wig file (also in the step1/input/ dierctory).
 Make sure that the correct Mouse genome (mm10) is selected in the upper left view of the browser, since this is the genome build which was used during read mapping.
-Examine the loaded tracks, what do you observe?
-Are there regions of high/low coverage?
+Look at the region around the ``ZAP70 gene`` (e.g. by using the IGV search bar): Examine the loaded tracks, what do you observe?
+Are there regions of high/low coverage? (hint: you might want to scale the *.wig tracks to get a nicer view)

 Step 2: Calling modified regions
 -----------------------------------------------